 Mother Stanislaus was to develop the training of novices in the role of Novice Mistress and to become the second Provincial, or leader, of the Loreto Sisters in 1915.

 On becoming Novice Mistress in 1885, a position which she held for 30 years, Mother Stanislaus was the spiritual guide for novices who went on to give their lives in the service of God in the form of educating the girls of Ballarat and throughout Australia.
 She cared for the novices with the belief that “The good novice eats well, sleeps well, and prays well”.
 She imparted a love for Mary Ward to the young women who entered the Institute.

-On the death of Mother Gonzaga Barry in 1915, Mother Stanislaus Mulhall was elected Australia’s 2nd Provincial Superior.
-As Provincial, Mother Stanislaus founded the University of Melbourne’s St. Mary’s College in 1918.
+On the death of M. Gonzaga Barry, M. Stanislaus Mulhall was elected Provincial Superior in 1916.
+As Provincial, Mother Stanislaus founded the University of Melbourne’s St. Mary’s Hall in 1918.
 This College was a long dreamt of achievement, providing education and accommodation for the young women of Victoria pursuing a University education.
 It offered the means for the girls of rural areas in particular to continue their education in a safe and secure environment with the spiritual and physical support of the Loreto Sisters.

-Mother Stanislaus died in Ballarat in her favourite month of May in 1923, after spending her life fostering the spirituality of her community and educating women of Ballarat.
+Mother Stanislaus died in Ballarat in her favourite month of May, 1923, after spending her life fostering the spirituality of her community.

 Mother Mary Stanislaus is buried in the Ballarat New Cemetery Roman Catholic A, Section 5, Row 2, Grave 2